 In November of 2005 Community Service-Learning sponsored a trip to offer hurricane relief to victims of Hurricane Katrina.
 That trip inspired other to do the same and since that time James Madison University has sponsored many more Hurricane Relief trips at various times of the year.
 To ensure a lasting commitment, Community Service-Learning has created an annual May trip to continue serving the Katrina affected communities in the Gulf Coast region.
-Working with Camp Hope, our team serves in St. Bernard's Parish, Orleans Parish and New Orleans, Louisiana.
+Working with Project Homecoming, our team serves in St. Bernard's Parish, Orleans Parish and New Orleans, Louisiana.

 Participants will take coach busses for a 17 hour ride to New Orleans.
 You can ride in comfort, catch up on sleep, and watch a few movies on the way.

 While the focus remains on re-building houses and communities, our trip incorporates whatever type of work is most necessary at the time of arrival.
 We work with organizations that are on the ground everyday including Habitat for Humanity, Louisiana Children's Museum, the Green Project and NOLA Pet Rescue.